aws-lite/aws-lite.org/app/docs/plugin-api.md

 Out of the box, [`@aws-lite/client`](https://www.npmjs.com/package/@aws-lite/client) is a full-featured AWS API client that you can use to interact with any AWS service that makes use of [authentication via AWS signature v4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) (which should be just about all of them).

-`@aws-lite/client` can be extended with plugins to more easily interact with AWS services, or provide custom behavior or semantics.
+`@aws-lite/client` can be extended with plugins to more easily interact with AWS services, or to customize behavior or semantics.
 As such, plugins enable you to have significantly more control over the entire API request/response lifecycle.

 A bit more about how plugins work: